Sunrise in San Pedro

 Now that classic rock and certain punk era musics are seen (heard) as connected in any decent historical mix on the web, the radio or a stadium P.A. perhaps the radio-programming music-publishing box-office winners will endow a pension fund for old-timey punks as the old-line industry once did for the blues and country musicians whose folk donations did so much to pour the foundations for the industry’s mansions in the hills.

 Alec Wilkinson in the NYer follows Ry Cooder around as he follows Los Tigres del Norte around the Southwest.
 The piece sketches out Norteño music and the band’s interesting history and deep success.
-But its left to me to mention that the records are engineered by Joe Pope, formerly of SST recording artists, Angst, and once the owner/flunky of Systematic Record Distribution, not to mention boyhood chum of Jello Biafra.“John Reilly, Los Tigres’ press agent… told me that most acts have to be taken through the kitchen when they return to their hotels, to avoid the fans in the lobby.
-Los Tigres have to go through the front door, ‘You take them through the kitchen, and you shut down the hotel,’ he said.”
+But its left to me to mention that the records are engineered by Joe Pope, formerly of SST recording artists, Angst, and once the owner/flunky of Systematic Record Distribution, not to mention boyhood chum of Jello Biafra.

 Jason Gross asked a lot of music writers and editors, wtf?
 Listen mostly to me, and Byron if you must, but note it’s the music editors who really offer little but assertions of their own prerogatives.
 More reasons we are in such a mf’in golden age.